gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 As a developer, you must ship the documentation with the code of the feature that you are creating or updating.
 The documentation is an essential part of the product.

-New and edited docs should be included in the MR introducing the code, and planned in the issue that proposed the feature.
+- New and edited docs should be included in the MR introducing the code, and planned in the issue that proposed the feature.
 However, if the new or changed doc requires extensive collaboration or conversation, a separate, linked issue can be used for the planning process.

-Use the [Documentation guidelines](index.md), as well as other resources linked from there, including the [Structure and template](structure.md) page, [Style Guide](styleguide.md), and [Markdown Guide](https://about.gitlab.com/handbook/product/technical-writing/markdown-guide/).
+- Use the [Documentation guidelines](index.md), as well as other resources linked from there, including the [Structure and template](structure.md) page, [Style Guide](styleguide.md), and [Markdown Guide](https://about.gitlab.com/handbook/product/technical-writing/markdown-guide/).

-If you need any help to choose the correct place for a doc, discuss a documentation idea or outline, or request any other help, ping the Technical Writer for the relevant [DevOps stage](https://about.gitlab.com/handbook/product/categories/#devops-stages) in your issue or MR, or write within `#docs` on the GitLab Slack.
+- If you need any help to choose the correct place for a doc, discuss a documentation idea or outline, or request any other help, ping the Technical Writer for the relevant [DevOps stage](https://about.gitlab.com/handbook/product/categories/#devops-stages) in your issue or MR, or write within `#docs` on the GitLab Slack.

-The docs must be merged with the code **by the feature freeze date**, otherwise the feature cannot be included with the release.<!-- TODO: Policy/process for feature-flagged issues-->
+- The docs must be merged with the code **by the feature freeze date**, otherwise
+- the feature cannot be included with the release.<!-- TODO: Policy/process for feature-flagged issues -->

 Prior to merge, documentation changes commited by the developer must be reviewed by:
 * the person reviewing the code and merging the MR.